lpetit/import_from_Manon/docs/source/results/average_maps.rst

-A color version using the Jet colormap is available here :download:`Color Version </download/test.zip>`
+A color version using the Jet colormap is available here: :download:`file </download/test.zip>`